Top Gear (1977 TV series): Demise and aftermath

 By 1999, following the departure of Clarkson, the peak audience figures of Top Gear, while still favourable, began to decline, affected further by additional members of the presenting team leaving the programme - a notable departure was of Brendan Coogan, who was forced to resign after being convicted of drink-driving in July.
 Presenting duties were mainly handled by Willson and Kate Humble, before the final series was fronted by Jason Barlow, following his work on Channel 4's Driven.
-Despite remaining a popular programme on BBC Two, with its final series run continuously between September 2000 to October 2001, the BBC determined that Top Gear deserved no further series and cancelled the programme in December 2001.
+Despite remaining a popular programme on BBC Two, with its final series run continuously between September 2000 to October 2001, the BBC determined that Top Gear deserved no further series and decided to rest the programme.
+It was to be replaced by two new programmes aimed at motorists, Panic Mechanic and Top Gear: Car Jack.

 Following the cancellation of Top Gear, most of the production staff and several of the programme's presenters decided to move over to Channel 5, as part of a deal to create a new motoring programme.
 Under its format, aimed as a fresh take on Top Gears own, the programme would feature its own car reviews, consumer advice, and other examination of motoring subject, with Tiff Needell, Quentin Willson and Vicki Butler-Henderson working as its presenters, with Jon Bentley working as producer.
 The programme was launched in April 2002 under the title of Fifth Gear, as the BBC would not relinquish the rights to the name of Top Gear for legal reasons.